Explaining The Different Types of Bass Effects

 2) Effects are both professional and creative tools

-Whether it's a DI box/preamp that gets you a balanced output with a pre-mixer EQ or a synth-bass pedal that lets you nail the tone, pedals can dial in particular sounds that would not be otherwise possible.
+Whether it’s a DI box/preamp that gets you a balanced output with a pre-mixer EQ or a synth-bass pedal that lets you nail the tone, pedals can dial in particular sounds that would not otherwise be possible.

 3) Pedals will respond differently based on how strong your signal is